-5 Tips For Secure Mobile And Online Banking
+5 Tips For Secure Mobile & Online Banking

-Here’s how you can protect your online banking account.
+Here’s how you can protect your accounts when banking online.

 Don’t Bank On Public Wi-Fi Networks

-Avoid using unsecured public networks when utilizing online banking.
+Avoid using unsecure public networks when utilizing online banking.
 You’ll be an easy target for fraudsters, allowing them to access whatever you’re transmitting or viewing on your account.

 It’s best to only access online banking on your home network or over cellular data.